a-efstathiou/custom-orm-framework/README.md

 }
 ```

-The generated result can be found in the Output package and it would look like this:
+The generated result can be found in the Output package and it will look like this:

 ```java
 public class Student {